HongxiY/reputation-score-prediction/README.md

 **Stage 2** scores every distinct text once with [`cardiffnlp/twitter-roberta-base-sentiment-latest`](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest), a RoBERTa-base model pre-trained on ~124M English tweets and fine-tuned for three-class sentiment on TweetEval (Loureiro et al., 2022, *TimeLMs*).
-It is used off the shelf; nothing is fine-tuned on this project's data.
 For each text it returns a softmax over three classes, `p_neg`, `p_neu` and `p_pos`, which sum to 1.
 Output is `post_sentiment_scores.parquet` with 22,956 rows and columns `text, p_neg, p_neu, p_pos`.